kimaru355/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-loops conditions and parsing bash
+This task is about Loops Condition and Parsing